cvanloo/ClipGPT/README.md

   Somehow, we need to calculate the tokens in the prompt and make sure, that we don't request a max_token larger than 4096 - promp_tokens.
 - To 'lessen' the above problem, we limit the max_tokens to 3840.
   This leaves 256 for the request.
-The context still must be cleared every now and then, when using the Chat-Model.
+In Chat-Mode, the context is automatically cleared.
 - We limit the temperature between 0-1.6, although the API would allow up to 2.
   However, anything above 1.6 seems to produce garbage.